Special Education Needs and Disability (SEND)

 At Guilden Sutton, SEND is co-ordinated between the Headteacher (Mrs Theresa Rainford), the SENDCo (Mrs Nia Mullen) and the SEND Governors (Mrs Sheena Bayton and Mrs Emma Neal).
 We are also extremely lucky to have specialist support staff who are able to teach children with specific needs.

-Anna Jones and Olivia LIghtfoot-ward - ELSA (Emotional Literacy Support Assistant) - To learn more about this, please CLICK HERE.
+Anna Robinson and Olivia LIghtfoot-Ward - ELSA (Emotional Literacy Support Assistant) - To learn more about this, please CLICK HERE.

 Rebecca Tall – Specialist Dyslexia Assessor